Yogender2512/coding-test/README.md

-# coding-test
+# CountriesChallenge
-Country browser project
+This project is structured for Swift Package Manager and compatible with GitHub Actions.